If you have a child who struggles with spelling, you may be wondering why they find it so hard.

 The English spelling system is made up of a variety of rules and exceptions which must be memorised in order to spell correctly.

-This system can be especially confusing for children who are still developing their reading and writing skills.
 For example, the letter ‘c’ can make different sounds depending on the word, such as ‘cat’ and ‘city’.

 The letters ‘ough’ can also make different sounds, such as in ‘thought’ and ‘through’.